tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 Connection Attempt Delay".
 The current recommended value is 2 seconds.

-## Establishing connections

-Each application can have different semantics for establishing a connection.
-Typically, connection establishment consists of one or more handshakes.
-This document addresses two types of handshakes:

-- Transport layer handshake, where peers establish a reliable, in-order data stream.
-- Cryptographic handshake, where peers establish a secure channel for communication.

-For example, plain HTTP only requires a transport layer handshake (i.e., TCP handshake).
-HTTP with TLS necessitates a cryptographic handshake (i.e., TLS handshake) in addition to the TCP handshake.
-QUIC version 1 combines both cryptographic and transport handshakes into a single handshake.
+## Determining successful connection establishment

+The determination of when a connection attempt has successfully completed (and other attempts can be cancelled) depends on the protocols being used to establish a connection.
+This can involve one or more protocol handshakes.

+Client connections that use TCP only (without TLS or another protocol on top, such as for unencrypted HTTP connections) will determine successful establishment based on completing the TCP handshake only.
+When TLS is used on top of of TCP (such as for encrypted HTTP connections), clients MAY choose to wait for the TLS handshake to successfully complete before cancelling other connection attempts.
+This is particularly useful for networks in which a TCP-terminating proxy might be causing TCP handshakes to succeed quickly, even though end-to-end connectivity with the TLS-terminating server will fail.
+QUIC connections inherently include a secure handshake in their main handshakes, and thus only need to wait for a single handshake to complete.

 While transport layer handshakes generally do not have restrictions on attempts to establish a connection, some cryptographic handshakes may be dependent on ServiceMode SVCB RRs and could impose limitations on establishing a connection.
-For instance, ECH-capable clients may become SVCB-reliant clients ({{!SVCB=I-D.ietf-dnsop-svcb-https, Section 3}}) when SVCB RRs contain the "ech" SvcParamKey.
+For instance, ECH-capable clients may become SVCB-reliant clients ({{Section 3 of SVCB}}) when SVCB RRs contain the "ech" SvcParamKey {{!ECH=I-D.ietf-tls-svcb-ech}}.
 If the client is either an SVCB-reliant client or a SVCB-optional client that might switch to SVCB-reliant connection establishment during the process, the client MUST wait for SVCB RRs before proceeding with the cryptographic handshake.